Speech Language Pathology

-If you are a speech-language pathologist, studying to become one, or have an interest in the field, you are in the right place.
+If you are a speech-language pathologist, studying to become one, or have an interest in the field of speech language pathology, you are in the right place.

 Speech therapy is a fantastic career choice and job outlook is great.
 If I had the choice, I wouldn't change a thing!

 There are so many options of where and what population to work with but what is the best fit for you?

 I hope to give insight into the various settings where a speech therapist can work since I have worked in them all!

 Why I chose speech language pathology as a career?